Organizational & operating model

 The following figure depicts our company’s overall governance framework and the most important governance elements and regulations at each level.

-The operational units conduct their business within the parameters of the Management Framework for operational units.
+The units conduct their business within the boundaries of the Management Framework.
 This implies, among other things, that they:

-Establish the strategy, objectives and operational targets of their business according to the Business Strategy Dialogue, in alignment with the Corporate Strategy Dialogue, in which various scenarios and related risk profiles are investigated, and report on the achievement of these
+- Establish the strategy, objectives and operational targets of their business in line with the corporate strategy, investigate various scenarios and related risk profiles, and report on the achievement of these objectives and targets

 Independent audits for all operational units are conducted by the Corporate Operational Audit (COA) department.
-The Director of COA reports to the CFO and has access to the Chairman of the Managing Board, the external auditor and the Audit Committee of the Supervisory Board.
-Furthermore, the Director of COA acts as the compliance officer regarding inside information and is also the secretary of the Disclosure Committee, as well as being chair of the DSM Alert Committee, which is responsible for our whistleblower policy, systems and processes.
+The Director of COA reports to the CFO and has access to the Managing Board, the external auditor and the Audit Committee of the Supervisory Board.
+Furthermore, the Director of COA acts as the compliance officer regarding inside information and is also the secretary of the Disclosure Committee.
+The Director of COA additionally chairs the DSM Alert Committee, which is responsible for our whistleblower policy, systems and processes.

 Chaired by the CFO, the Disclosure Committee ensures the timely and accurate disclosure of share-price-sensitive information related to the company and is responsible for the implementation of company rules on the holding and execution of transactions in the company’s financial instruments, among other things.